dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 > design approach.
 This new approach [p5-moop-redux] was purposfully built with
 > a firm commitment to keeping it as simple as possible, therefore making it
 > simpler to hack on.
-> Also, instead of making the MOP i always wanted, I approached as building the
+> Also, instead of making the MOP I always wanted, I approached as building the
 > mop people actually needed (one that worked well with existing perl classes,
 > etc)